 Should I disclose my disability when I apply for a study abroad program?

 Disability information is an educational record protected under the Family Educational Rights and Privacy Act (FERPA) which governs the privacy of student educational records.
-You may disclose disability information to UW Study Abroad and are strongly encouraged to do so.
-FERPA authorizes UW Study Abroad to seek confirmation of disability status and need for accommodation because it has a legitimate educational interest and need to know in order to fulfill their professional responsibilities.
+You may disclose disability information to your UW-Madison study abroad office and are strongly encouraged to do so.
+FERPA authorizes your UW-Madison study abroad office to seek confirmation of disability status and need for accommodation because it has a legitimate educational interest and need to know in order to fulfill their professional responsibilities.
 Disclosure permits the Study Abroad Advisor to work with you and answer important questions about what access is available in the countries and programs you are considering.
 Protections available in different countries depend on the laws in that country, not the laws in the United States.

 Can I be denied admission to a study abroad program on the basis of my disability?

 Not all study abroad programs are accessible to every student.
 When a program has a specific educational requirement, a reasonable accommodation may not be attainable to provide reasonable access for you to meet the essential course standards.
 Likewise, if you do not provide sufficient notice to allow accommodations to be arranged, you may not be able to attend.
 However, each situation is unique and requires careful and thoughtful review.
 Creative solutions have been identified for many students needing complex accommodations when sufficient time is available to collaborate and problem solve.